 Do we want to be human sewers trolling everybody we disagree with?
 Or is it possible to be agents of positive change without writing spiritual dross?

-By positive change I don't mean we should go in Disney mode and sanitize ourselves.
+By positive change I don't mean we should go in Disney mode.
 We still need dramas, tragedies, and edgy thrillers.
 Nobody in their right mind would want to "outlaw" zombies or police detectives, but the trick is writing them so we can learn something about the human condition instead of increasing the collective anxieties in our volatile world.

 I can only talk for myself, but why would I consciously rob others of their peace of mind when I know how dreadful it is to live without it?